Androide79/play-with-go/README.md

     go test -v

 If you log something in your tests with the ***-v*** will be shown, otherwise no.
+In case you have more than one packages and you want to execute all tests of every package at one time you can run in your base project directory

+    go test ./...

+with *./...* goes through each package and runs the test files.
+Or if you need to test a particular package, just run the command

+    go test ***package name***

 ### Test Coverage <a name="tests_coverage"></a>